GSA/ficam-playbooks/_fpki/tools/fpki_tools_card_conformance.md

 For more information about the CCT, see the [CCT Wiki](https://github.com/GSA/piv-conformance/wiki){:target="_blank"}{:rel="noopener noreferrer"}.
 You can [download the latest version of the CCT here](https://github.com/GSA/piv-conformance/releases){:target="_blank"}{:rel="noopener noreferrer"}.

 # Submitting a CCT Test Results Package
+If you are running the Card Conformance Tool as part of the annual requirement to undergo PIV/PIV-I testing, you must email the artifacts listed below to fips201ep at gsa.gov.

+1. A completed testing application for each PCI configuration evaluated (See Section 1 of the application for more information).
+2. All accompanying Card Conformance Tool Log files:
+    o	logs (directory)
+    o	piv-artifacts (directory)
+    o	x509-artifacts (directory)
+    o	x509-certs (directory)
+    o	the test database used for the evaluation (e.g., PIV_Production_Cards.db)
+3. The card's Answer-to-Rest value presented within the "Reader Status" text box (e.g., 3bd6970081b1fe451f078031c1521118f9)
+4. A report (PDF or XLSX) for each certificate found on the card (use the Certificate Profile Conformance Tool (web application) to generate the reports).
+5. High-resolution card photos of the front and back of each card tested.

+Note: Failure to submit a complete CCT Package may delay review of  your testing results and completion of your annual FPKI PIV/PIV-I testing requirement.

 # Resources